BedrockStreaming/hsdo/README.md

 # haproxy-service-discovery-orchestrator
-Orchestrate Service Discovery for HAProxy
+Orchestrate Service Discovery for HAProxy.

 We are currently using HSDO to load-balance our VOD traffic, between CDNs and our origins.

 We have tested this platform with tens of HAProxy instances, reaching up to 200Gbps traffic.

 We are using Spot instances to run HAProxy with HSDO, using multiple AZs, but by optimizing traffic through AZ (because inter-AZ traffic is extremely expensive).

+We are currently running it along with HAProxy 2.2.

 - ASG or Consul is listing available servers
 - HAProxy SDO Server gets servers from ASG, sort them, and save them in DynamoDB